How it All Began...

 We chose an open adoption.
-We did that because we felt it would be best for our son and because we had built a relationship with the birthparents.
+We did that because we felt it would be best for our son and because we had built a relationship with his birthparents.
 They had a son already, and we wanted the option there for them to have a relationship with our son.

 Describe receiving the call that your baby was being born and traveling to meet him.

-We were only a couple of hours away from the birth family so we had been fortunate enough to participate in doctor appointments.
+We were only a couple of hours away from the birth family, so we had been fortunate enough to participate in doctor appointments.
 We had been there Friday for an appointment and then on Sunday she had her six-year-old son call us and say the baby was coming.
 We drove a couple of hours and got there.
 She was delivering him at a military hospital, so there were a few extra things we had to do to get to the hospital.
 We were very nervous and excited all at the same time.

 Describe the experience of finally meeting your baby.

 Wonderful and overwhelming.
-Our birthmother had gone into labor on Sunday, but our son didn’t come until an emergency C-section Wednesday night.
+Our expectant mother had gone into labor on Sunday, but our son didn’t come until an emergency C-section Wednesday night.
 When our son came out, they rushed him to the NICU because he had a fever and our birthmother was rushed somewhere else.
 We remember hearing him loudly cry, but didn’t see him.
-We were quite scared for him and our birthmother.
-Finally we were able to go into the NICU to see him.
+We were quite scared for him and his birthmother.
+Finally, we were able to go into the NICU to see him.
 We couldn’t hold him, but got to hold his hand and see him.
 It seemed surreal.
 They made us leave, but the next morning we got to hold and feed him.
 It was one of the happiest moments of our lives.
 We were instantly in love and bonded with him.